 - Trouble exercising without symptoms

-If your child is experiencing any of these symptoms, it might be a good idea to schedule an appointment with one of our primary care doctors.
-Our primary care doctors are experts in diagnosing hundreds of conditions and can help you find answers and get started on a treatment plan if needed.
+If your child is experiencing any of these symptoms, it might be a good idea to schedule an appointment with one of our

-Various medications are available to prevent and control asthma symptoms.
+Various pediatric asthma medications are available to prevent and control asthma symptoms.
 We’ll prescribe asthma medication to meet your child’s unique needs.
 Some children with asthma take medication daily.
 Others take medication only with a flare-up or before or after physical activity.

 Asthma medications come in different forms, including inhalers, nebulizer solutions and tablets.
 There are two types of asthma medications: